HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - queue: 🖐️ used
   - stack: 🙋 explained
   - deque:
-  - tree: 🎓 known
+  - tree: 🖐️ used
   - graph: 🎓 known
-  - iterator: 🎓 known
+  - iterator: 🖐️ used
-  - mutable state: 👂 heard
+  - mutable state: 🖐️ used
-  - immutable state: 👂 heard
+  - immutable state: 🖐️ used
   - serialization: 🎓 known
   - string parsing: 🖐️ used
 - Process & style